 This section applies only to the use of automated drug distribution systems located within the facilities specified in subdivision 2.
 Except as provided in this section, all applicable provisions of this chapter, chapter 152, and Minnesota Rules, chapter 6800, must be followed.

 For purposes of this section only, the terms defined in this subdivision have the meanings given.

 (a) "Automated drug distribution system" or "system" means a mechanical system approved by the board that performs operations or activities, other than compounding or administration, related to the storage, packaging, or dispensing of drugs, and collects, controls, and maintains all required transaction information and records.

-(b) "Health care facility" means a nursing home licensed under section 144A.02; a housing with services establishment registered under section 144D.01, subdivision 4, in which a home provider licensed under chapter 144A is providing centralized storage of medications; a boarding care home licensed under sections 144.50 to 144.58 that is providing centralized storage of medications; or a Minnesota Sex Offender Program facility operated by the Department of Human Services.
+(b) "Health care facility" means a nursing home licensed under section 144A.02; an assisted living facility licensed under chapter 144G; a home provider licensed under chapter 144A providing centralized storage of medications; a boarding care home licensed under sections 144.50 to 144.58 that is providing centralized storage of medications; or a Minnesota Sex Offender Program facility operated by the Department of Human Services.

 (c) "Managing pharmacy" means a pharmacy licensed by the board that controls and is responsible for the operation of an automated drug distribution system.

 A pharmacy may use an automated drug distribution system to fill prescription drug orders for patients of a health care facility provided that the policies and procedures required by this section have been approved by the board.
 The automated drug distribution system may be located in a health care facility that is not at the same location as the managing pharmacy.
 When located within a health care facility, the system is considered to be an extension of the managing pharmacy.